Light

 The waves gently formed their own patterns in the sand, as we said our farewell.

-This beautiful winter’s evening I shared the beach, the ocean and the waves with Dave one last time.
-Now I walk the beach alone.
+This beautiful winter evening, I shared the beach, the ocean and the waves with him one last time.

 Comments are closed.